Robox-AI/Humpback_Whale_ID/README.md

 Ok, so let's notice something here.
-We looked at the first 20 labels, and they're all different, except for 2 whales that are considered "new" and therefore not associated with the tagged whales.
+We looked at the first 20 labels, and they're all different, except for 2 whales that are considered "new" and therefore not associated with the individually tagged whales (tagged by whoever did the labeling).
 So how many labels are there?

 ```python